soft-eng-practicum/softdev2-resources/README.md

-- `reveal-titlepage`: Puts the chapter title, course name (`course` parameter in page or in `config.toml` file), authors (`author` parameter), and inserts the `reveal-prevnext-links` at the bottom, with an option to display a cover image.
+- `reveal-titlepage`: Puts the chapter title, course name (`course` parameter in page or in `config.toml` file), authors (`author` parameter), with an option to display a cover image, followed by the `reveal-prevnext-links` shortcode.
 The default format for the title page and its contents, such as authors can be changed in `layouts/shortcodes/reveal-titlepage.html`.
 It accepts the following optional parameters with the regular HTML syntax `param="value"`:
   - `figure`: Displays the cover image specified at given